ojasvik4/phonepe-pulse/README.md

 Visualization and Dashboard Creation: Use Streamlit and Plotly libraries to create an interactive and visually appealing dashboard.
 Create a user-friendly interface with multiple dropdown options for users to select different facts and figures to display.
 Use Plotly's built-in geo map functions to display the data on a map.
 Use the data in the dataframe to update the dashboard dynamically.
 Create at least 10 different dropdown options for users to select different facts and figures to display.

 Deployment: Ensure the solution is secure, efficient, and user-friendly.
 Test the solution thoroughly.
 Deploy the dashboard publicly, making it accessible to users.
-Host the dashboard on a cloud platform such as Heroku or AWS.
-Remember to write modular code, maintain proper documentation, and keep your GitHub repository updated.
-Good luck with your project!